HBIII/Recommendation-System/README.md

 ## Overview

-Built 3 different types of recommendation system to predict the ratings/stars for given user ids and business ids.
+Built 3 different types of recommendation system to predict the ratings/stars for given user ids and item ids.
 Used the validation dataset to evaluate the accuracy of recommendation systems.

 1)	**Item-based CF recommendation system**